DianaFluxer/Moon-Characterization-automation/README.md

 ## Overview

-This project provides an **automated sample alignment and measurement workflow** designed for integrated optical and electrical testing of the **Moon SLM structures** in a **16 × 16 pixel configuration**.
+This project is emant to provide an **automated sample alignment and measurement workflow** designed for integrated optical and electrical testing of the **Moon SLM structures** in a **16 × 16 pixel configuration**.
 It combines **motorized stage control**, **camera-based alignment**, **optical characterization**, and **electrical characterization** within one coordinated system.

 ---